Paciolan/cybersource-sdk/README.md

 If, for example, you're looking to add support for another authentication scheme, you would likely want to start in the [/src](/src/) folder to add support there first, and then add any necessary hooks in to the [/template](/template/) to call your custom code.

+### Generating the SDK

 To regenerate the SDK with your changes, simply run [`./scripts/develop.sh`](/scripts/develop.sh)

+### Trying your updates locally

+Now that you've got the SDK generated, you can try using it locally by using NPM's `link` command in whatever project you want the consume the SDK with.

 ### Updating base versions